Characters of the Overwatch franchise: Sojourn

 Sojourn, real name Vivian Chase, is a Canadian soldier who serves as a captain within the Overwatch team.
+According to lore, Sojourn had worked with Overwatch commander Soldier: 76 during the Omnic War, which led to her joining with the organization, where she either commanded agents or provided long-range cover for field teams.
 She has cybernetic implants in her head, as well as a cybernetic arm that transforms into a disruptor cannon.
 Her carried weapon is a prototype railgun, which she is able to handle the increased recoil of due to her cybernetics.
 Her primary weapon is a machine gun that build up energy over time, which then can be unleashed as a railgun shot through its secondary fire.
 She can launch an area-of-effect Disruptor Shot that traps and drains enemies while building her railgun energy.
 She can perform a Power Slide that can be used to finish into a high jump.
 Her Ultimate is Overclock which continually recharges her railgun and makes its shots piercing.

-Prior to her introduction as a hero to arrive with Overwatch 2, she had only been seen through communication channels within the game, specifically serving as the mission commander for the "Storm Rising" co-operative event, or in the animated media, such as the short Recall.
-According to Kaplan, Sojourn had been a character in development for the game since Overwatchs inception around the same time as Wrecking Ball, around 2014, but did not say at the time whether she will be released as a playable character.
-According to lead hero designer Geoff Goodman, one difficulty they had in tuning Sojourn's kit was her railgun, as effectively it was similar in capabilities to Widowmaker's sniper rifle but without the cooldown making it overpowered, and eventually found a means to balance these factors.
-Sojourn was introduced as a playable hero with the first public beta of Overwatch 2 in April 2022.
-According to lore, Sojourn had worked with Overwatch commander Jack Morrison during the Omnic War, which led to her joining with Overwatch, where she either commanded agents or provided long-range cover for field teams.

 Sojourn is voiced by Cherise Boothe.